LiberTEM/LiberTEM/docs/source/contributing.rst

 ~~~~~~

 * Full documentation review and update
+* Update the JSON files in the ``packaging/`` folder with author and project information
-* Update `packaging/README.html` with `rst2html.py README.rst packaging/README.html` and edit it in such a way that only the HTML body remains.
+* Update ``packaging/README.html`` with ``rst2html.py README.rst packaging/README.html`` and edit it in such a way that only the HTML body remains.
 This is used as a description on Zenodo.org
 * `Confirm that wheel, tar.gz, and AppImage are built for the release candidate on GitHub <https://github.com/LiberTEM/LiberTEM/releases>`_
 * Confirm that a new version is created on Zenodo.org that is ready for submission.
 * Install release candidate packages from GitHub in a clean environment